gitlabhq/gitlabhq/doc/workflow/gitlab_flow.md

 The problem is that the merge result changes every time something is merged into master.
 Retesting on every commit to master is computationally expensive and means you are more frequently waiting for test results.
 If there are no merge conflicts and the feature branches are short lived the risk is acceptable.
-If there are merge conflicts you need to merge the master branch into the feature branch and the rests will be rerun.
+If there are merge conflicts you merge the master branch into the feature branch and the CI server will rerun the tests.
-If you have long lived feature branches that last for more than a few days you should make make you issues smaller.
+If you have long lived feature branches that last for more than a few days you should make your issues smaller.

 # Merging in other code